Please ensure Javascript is enabled for purposes of website accessibility

 Florida Avenue

 • Work has begun on Florida Avenue with one lane closure.
-Crews are repairing the six (6) stormwater inlet openings and work is expected to be completed by November 8, 2023.
+Crews poured the last of six (6) stormwater inlet openings on January 23, 2024, and work is expected to be completed by February 8, 2024.

 Frierson Avenue